python-lz4/python-lz4/README.rst

 At this time the project contains bindings for the LZ4 block format, which are considered stable.

-Support for the LZ4 frame format is a work-in-progress and available as a technology preview.
+Support for the LZ4 frame format is a work-in-progress and is considered beta quality.
+It should work fine, but changes to the API may happen prior to the 1.0 release.

 A future relase will implement support for the LZ4 stream format.

 Documenation
 ============